Tulip-Dev/tulip/doc/user/gui.rst

 .. image:: _images/i_settings.png

-The *Automatic actions* settings, contains a few specific options.
+The *Automatic actions* tab, contains a few specific options.
 You can, for instance, adjust the aspect ratio when updating the layout, indicate the default projection type, automatically adapt the color according the metric being computed, display the time used to run an algorithm or indicate the graph file format to be used when saving a Tulip project.

-The *Drawing defaults* settings, such as the color, shape and size, are used for every new nodes and edges.
+The *Display settings* tab allows to choose the *Display mode* (Light or Dark) and to select the *Drawing defaults* such as the color, shape and size used for every new nodes and edges.
 The selection color is used to enhance the selected elements in the 3D views.

 You can also change the *Proxy settings* such as: the socket, the host address and the port to use.